On the Approximation of Unbounded Convex Sets by Polyhedra: An Algorithm for the Polyhedral Approximation of Unbounded Spectrahedra

 is a polyhedral cone with $\thaus{K}{\recc{C}} \leq \delta$.
 Next, we need to construct a polyhedron $P_0$ with recession cone $K$ that contains $C$.
 To this end we compute a $H$-representation $(R,0)$ of $K$ and solve (P$_1$($r$)) for every row $r$ of $R$, that is for every normal of supporting hyperplanes that define $K$.
 Note, that a solution always exists, because $r \in \interior \polar{(\recc{C})}$ by construction.
 For a solution $x_r^*$ to (P$_1$($r$)) the set

 is a hyperplane that supports $C$ in $x_r^*$.
 For the initial approximation we then set

 Clearly, it holds that $\recc{P_0} = K$ and that $P_0$ has at least one vertex, because $K$ is pointed.

 In the second phase of the algorithm $P_0$ is refined by successively cutting of vertices until all vertices are within distance of at most $\varepsilon$ from $C$.
 This is achieved by iteratively intersecting $P_0$ with halfspaces that support $C$ in some point of its boundary.
-To guarantee finiteness of the algorithm we retreat with the computations to compact subsets $\ols{P_0}$ of $P_0$ and $\ols{C}$ of $C$, namely
+To guarantee finiteness of the algorithm we retreat with the computations to compact subsets $\ols{P_0}$ of $P_0$ and $\ols{C}$ of $C$ obtained by intersecting the sets with a halfspace, namely

 and